Skip Nav Skip to Search

 It is not uncommon for a nurse (or nurses) to have also been referred to the Board of Nursing for the same issues.

 If the PCC finds that it is probable that the administrator violated one of more of our rules, the "referral" is given to our prosecuting attorney who drafts a "complaint," which is a legal term for the "charges" that the Board wishes to bring against the administrator.
-Most of the time, this complaint can be "settled" without going in front of the Board in a formal hearing setting.
+Most of the time, these complaints are "settled" without the administrator going in front of the Board in a formal hearing setting.
 An "agreed order" would be drafted with the particulars of a penalty, worked out with either the Executive Director or the attorney (or both) that the administrator would be willing to accept (usually some sort of documentation of the event, a fine and additional CEUs being assigned).
 The Board must also vote and agree to this, so the Executive Director and Attorney will be doing their best to find something that they believe will be acceptable to the Board.
 Short of an agreed order or "settlement," a hearing would be scheduled for the Board to determine whether the administrator violated any rule(s) or not.
 In the case of a hearing, it would likely take considerably longer to transpire and in that case would likely include additional investigations for additional evidence to be presented to the Board at the hearing (and you can have an attorney represent you, at your own expense).

 How about a REPORT?